mirmahathir1/comp-arch-notes/Computer Architecture 2025 09 24.md

-Here’s a corrected and expanded version, organized into sections.
-I keep the original flow but fix logic, terminology, and facts, and I elaborate where the transcript was thin or imprecise.

-# Administrative clarifications

-* “Piaza” → Piazza.
-* “supercalas/supercal” → superscalar.
-* “Mo’s law” → Moore’s law.
-* “Tomosulus/tomosulus” → Tomasulo’s algorithm.
-* “branch table buffer” → branch target buffer (BTB).
-* Solutions are posted after late deadlines; midterm covers through the end of today’s lecture.
-No technical content here to adjust.

 # Baseline Tomasulo’s algorithm (what it actually is)

 * Core pieces: reservation stations (RS) near each functional unit, a common data bus (CDB) for result broadcast, and a register alias table (RAT) that maps architectural registers to producer tags.